Rithb898/AI-Application-Assistant/README.md

 ## How It Works

 1. Users upload their resume (PDF) and enter job details
-2. The `/api/parse-resume` endpoint extracts text from the resume PDF
+2. The `/api/parse-resume` endpoint extracts text from the resume PDF using pdf-parse
-3. The extracted text is structured using AI
+3. The extracted text is structured using Groq's LLama 3.1 model
 4. The `/api/generate` endpoint uses Groq's LLama 3.3 model to create personalized application responses
 5. Users can copy, regenerate, and save these responses
-6. All responses are saved to history for future reference
+6. All responses are saved to local storage for future reference

 ## Project Structure